The Freewheelin' Bob Dylan

-The Freewheelin' Bob Dylan is the second studio album by American singer-songwriter Bob Dylan, released on May 27, 1963 by Columbia Records.
-Whereas his self-titled debut album Bob Dylan had contained only two original songs, this album represented the beginning of Dylan's writing contemporary words to traditional melodies.
-Eleven of the thirteen songs on the album are Dylan's original compositions.
+The Freewheelin' Bob Dylan is the second studio album by the American singer-songwriter Bob Dylan.
+It was released on May 27, 1963, through Columbia Records.
+The record marks the beginning of Dylan's writing contemporary lyrics to traditional melodies.
+His debut album Bob Dylan contains only two original songs, whereas eleven of the thirteen songs on Freewheelin are Dylan's compositions.
 It opens with "Blowin' in the Wind", which became an anthem of the 1960s, and an international hit for folk trio Peter, Paul and Mary soon after the release of the album.
 The album featured several other songs which came to be regarded as among Dylan's best compositions and classics of the 1960s folk scene: "Girl from the North Country", "Masters of War", "A Hard Rain's a-Gonna Fall" and "Don't Think Twice, It's All Right".

-Dylan's lyrics embraced news stories drawn from headlines about the Civil Rights Movement and he articulated anxieties about the fear of nuclear warfare.
+Dylan's lyrics embraced news stories drawn from headlines about the ongoing civil rights movement and he articulated anxieties about the fear of nuclear warfare.
 Balancing this political material were love songs, sometimes bitter and accusatory, and material that features surreal humor.
 Freewheelin' showcased Dylan's songwriting talent for the first time, propelling him to national and international fame.
 The success of the album and Dylan's subsequent recognition led to his being named as "Spokesman of a Generation", a label Dylan repudiated.

 The Freewheelin' Bob Dylan reached number 22 in the US (eventually going platinum), and became a number-one album in the UK in 1965.
-In 2003, the album was ranked number 97 on Rolling Stone's list of the 500 greatest albums of all time.
-In 2002, Freewheelin' was one of the first 50 recordings chosen by the Library of Congress to be added to the National Recording Registry.
+In 2003, the album was ranked number 97 on Rolling Stone's list of the "500 Greatest Albums of All Time".
+In 2002, Freewheelin' was one of the first 50 recordings chosen by the Library of Congress to be added to the National Recording Registry as "culturally, historically, or aesthetically significant".